cyanreg/avtransport/draft-qproto-spec.md

 In case of a zero `ts_clock_hz`, the sender MUST be assumed to not provide a clock signal reference, and the timestamps MUST be interpreted as being, in the receiver's understanding, realtime.

+The `ts_clock_id` is a unique 8-bit identifier for the clock.
+It allows to associate a clock with a given stream.

 The `epoch` is a global, *optional* field that receivers MAY interpret.<br/>
 The `epoch` value MUST NOT change between packets.<br/>
 The `epoch` is an absolute starting point, for all timestamps in